-MANAGEMENT DISCUSSION AND ANALYSIS (MD&A) WHICH HAS BEEN PREPARED ON AUGUST 28, 2023 TO ACCOMPANY THE UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS OF LINCOLN GOLD MINING INC. (THE "COMPANY" OR "LINCOLN") FOR THE SIX MONTHS ENDED JUNE 30, 2023.
+MANAGEMENT DISCUSSION AND ANALYSIS (MD&A) WHICH HAS BEEN PREPARED ON MAY 30, 2024 TO ACCOMPANY THE UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS OF LINCOLN GOLD MINING INC. (THE "COMPANY" OR "LINCOLN") FOR THE THREE MONTHS ENDED MARCH 31, 2024.

-This Management's Discussion and Analysis ("MD&A"), should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company for the six months ended June 30, 2023 and the annual audited consolidated financial statements of the Company for the year ended December 31, 2022.
+This Management's Discussion and Analysis ("MD&A"), should be read in conjunction with the annual audited consolidated financial statements of the Company for the year ended December 31, 2023.
 All financial amounts are stated in Canadian currency unless stated otherwise.